Mountains and Lakes in Japan

 It is said that the scenery of the volcano and the city is similar to Naples in Italy.

-The whole area is mountainous and there is the mountain 1,936 meters high.
+The whole area is mountainous and there is the hightest mountain is 1,936 meters high.

-The forest covered all over the mountains is the natural treasury.
+The forest covered all over the mountains and the island has rich nature.